-Steeltoes & Stilettos will return to the runway later this year
+Steeltoes & Stilettos will return to the runway on Friday 18 November at the Hyatt Regency Perth.

 Asbestos has left a devastating legacy in Western Australia with the highest rates of mesothelioma in the world and the most in-situ asbestos of all states.
 Asbestos can still be found in 1 in 3 Australian homes and every year in Australia there are an estimated 4,000 deaths from past exposure to the deadly material.
 This landmark event not only increases awareness within industry, but also spreads the message to the wider community.